 HOSTL AS A 501(c)(3)

-We sustain ourselves with the help of volunteers, donations, grants, print purchases, and paid storytelling collaborations.
+We sustain ourselves with the help of donations, grants, print purchases, paid storytelling partnerships and volunteers.

-We collaborate with other non-profits, small businesses, schools, and organizations to present, consult and teach the Humans of St. Louis storytelling style and talk about the art of interviewing and documentary photography.
+We collaborate with other non-profits, small businesses, schools, and organizations to present, consult, and teach the Humans of St. Louis storytelling style while sharing the art of interviewing and documentary photography.

 hostl in the news

 STL ain’t perfect but it’ll always be home, and these pictures and stories make me feel a bit closer to home even if I’m 8,000 miles away.
 Fiona R.